jelordreygulle/Alcohol-Recipe-Maker-Chatbot/README.md

 # Alcohol-Recipe-Maker-Chatbot
-A chatbot build using Node.js and Microsoft Bot Framework
+A chatbot built using Node.js and Microsoft Bot Framework